opendp/deployments-registry-ui/pages/background/trust-models.md

 layout: docs
 ---

 ## The Local Model

-The local model in differential privacy, as defined in the ISO/IEC ([34]), is a threat model that provides strong privacy guarantees before data is collected by a central entity.
+<div style="margin-bottom: 0.5rem;">The local model in differential privacy, as defined in the ISO/IEC ({%- include bib-link.html key="ISO" -%}), is a threat model that provides strong privacy guarantees before data is collected by a central entity.
 In this model, each user adds noise to their own data locally (for example, on their own phone or laptop, before it is sent to a processing server).
-This ensures their privacy is protected even if the data is intercepted in transit or in the case they do not trust the central curator.
+This ensures their privacy is protected even if the data is intercepted in transit or in the case they do not trust the central curator.</div>

 Since the noise is added very early in the pipeline, local differential privacy trades off usability and accuracy for stronger individual privacy guarantees.
 This means that while each user's data is protected even before it reaches the central server, the aggregated results might be less accurate compared to global differential privacy where noise is added after data aggregation.
 In local differential privacy, each data subject applies randomization as a disclosure control locally before sharing their outputs with the central aggregator.